Please note, I am not an appraiser nor am I licensed to appraise, these are my mere opinions.

 What if the comps actually increase the value of my home?

-In our hot market, there is a very good likelihood this WILL be the case.
-Prices of homes have rapidly increased for the past three years due to low inventory.
-Last year when it came time to protest my own homes value, I took pictures of EVERY imperfection in my home, from cracked bricks to my awful fence to the cell phone tower that can be seen from my backyard.
+It is possible, with the steady increase in prices of homes due to low inventory over the past few years.
+A few years ago when it came time to protest my own home’s value, I took pictures of EVERY imperfection in my home, from cracked bricks to my awful fence to the cell phone tower that can be seen from my backyard.

 Point out EVERY imperfection of you home.
 Do you have fogged windows?
 Do you need foundation repair?
 Do you have outdated wallpaper in many areas?
 Do you have popcorn ceilings?
 Do you have cracked floor tiles?
 Do you backup to a busy road?
 Do you have an obstructed view from any area of your home?
 Really examine your home.
 The problem with most comps is they are market ready; many imperfections were taken care of before it was listed.